-Each Planned Amortization Amount, as set forth in the table above, is subject to proportionate reduction to the extent the PAC Bonds are redeemed from amounts on deposit in the Issue 2024-1 Bonds Subaccount of the Loan Fund not applied to finance Program Loans or Issue 2024-1 Program Securities.
+The Planned Amortization Amount, as set forth in the table above, is subject to proportionate reduction to the extent the PAC Bonds are redeemed from amounts on deposit in the Issue 2024-3A Bonds Subaccount of the Loan Fund not applied to finance Program Loans or Issue 2024-3 Program Securities.

-For a description of the impact on the weighted average life of the PAC Bonds on the receipt of prepayments on the Program Loans allocable to the Issue 2024-1 Bonds (including DPA Loans and Program Loans pooled into Issue 2024-1 Program Securities) at various speeds, see "ASSUMPTIONS REGARDING OFFERED BONDS - Average Life of PAC Bonds."
+For a description of the impact on the weighted average life of the PAC Bonds on the receipt of prepayments on the Program Loans allocable to the Issue 2024-3A Bonds (including Program Loans pooled into Issue 2024-3 Program Securities) at various speeds, see "ASSUMPTIONS REGARDING OFFERED BONDS - Average Life of PAC Bonds."

-Special Optional Redemption of the Issue 2024-1 Bonds, including Cross Calls.
-The Issue 2024-1 Bonds are subject to redemption, at the election of THDA, in whole or in part, at any time prior to maturity, in accordance with the provisions of the Resolution, and in an amount equal to amounts available for such purposes from (i) proceeds of the Issue 2024-1 Bonds not expected to be applied to the financing of Program Loans, DPA Loans and Issue 2024-1 Program Securities, as described below under the heading "DESCRIPTION OF OFFERED BONDS - Redemption Provisions for Offered Bonds - Redemption of Issue 2024-1 from Unexpended Proceeds"; (ii) except as otherwise described under the headings "DESCRIPTION OF OFFERED BONDS - Redemption Provisions for Offered Bonds - Special Mandatory Redemption of PAC Bonds", and " - Mandatory Redemption - 10 Year Rule", repayments and prepayments of the Program Loans allocated to the Issue 2024-1 Bonds (including DPA Loans and Program Loans pooled into Issue 2024-1 Program Securities) in excess of regularly scheduled debt service payments on the Issue 2024-1 Bonds; (iii) repayments and prepayments of Program Loans financed with the proceeds of any other Bonds issued under the Resolution, subject to limitations contained in the Internal Revenue Code of 1986, as amended (the, "Code"), (iv) other amounts on deposit in the Revenue Fund of the Resolution in excess of the amounts then required for the payment of Debt Service and Program Expenses, and (v) amounts on deposit in the Bond Reserve Fund in excess of the Bond Reserve Fund Requirement; provided, however, that (A) the Issue 2024-1B Bonds maturing on July 1, 2054 are only subject to optional redemption to the extent at least \$250,000 principal amount thereof will remain outstanding as a result of such optional redemption (provided that such 2024-1B Bonds may be redeemed in full if no other Issue 2024-1 Bonds remain outstanding), and (B) the PAC Bonds are subject to redemption under clause (i) above, but (1) are only subject to redemption under clause (ii) above as described under the heading "DESCRIPTION OF OFFERED

-BONDS - Redemption Provisions for Offered Bonds - Special Mandatory Redemption of PAC Bonds", (2) shall not be subject to redemption as described in clauses (iii), (iv) and (v) above if such redemption would cause amortization of the PAC Bonds to exceed the Planned Amortization Amount shown above in the PAC Bonds Amortization Schedule, and (3) shall be redeemed on a pro rata basis to the extent of any such special optional redemption.
-The Resolution permits the sale of Program Loans (including DPA Loans) and Program Securities, including those allocated to the Issue 2024-1 Bonds, and application of the sale proceeds to the redemption of Bonds (see Appendix D "2013 GENERAL RESOLUTION"), subject to limitations contained in the Code; however, THDA has no current plans to sell Program Loans or Program Securities held under the General Resolution.
+Special Optional Redemption of the Issue 2024-3 Bonds, including Cross Calls.
+The Issue 2024-3 Bonds are subject to redemption, at the election of THDA, in whole or in part, at any time prior to maturity, in accordance with the provisions of the Resolution, and in an amount equal to amounts available for such purposes from (i) proceeds of the Issue 2024-3A Bonds not expected to be applied to the financing of Program Loans, Issue 2024-3 Program Securities, as described below under the heading "DESCRIPTION OF OFFERED BONDS - Redemption Provisions for Offered Bonds - Redemption of Issue 2024-3A from Unexpended Proceeds"; (ii) except as otherwise described under the headings "DESCRIPTION OF OFFERED BONDS - Redemption Provisions for Offered Bonds - Special Mandatory Redemption of PAC Bonds", repayments and prepayments of the Program Loans allocated to the Issue 2024-3A Bonds (including Program Loans pooled into Issue 2024-3 Program Securities) in excess of regularly scheduled debt service payments on the Issue 2024-3A Bonds; (iii) repayments and prepayments of Program Loans financed with the proceeds of any other Bonds issued under the Resolution, subject to limitations contained in the Internal Revenue Code of 1986, as amended (the, "Code"), (iv) other amounts on deposit in the Revenue Fund of the Resolution in excess of the amounts then required for the payment of Debt Service and Program Expenses, and (v) amounts on deposit in the Bond Reserve Fund in excess of the Bond Reserve Fund Requirement, and (B) the PAC Bonds are subject to redemption under clause (i) above, but (1) are only subject to redemption under clause (ii) above as described under the heading "DESCRIPTION OF OFFERED BONDS - Redemption Provisions for Offered Bonds - Special Mandatory Redemption of PAC Bonds", and (2) shall not be subject to redemption as described in clauses (iii), (iv) and (v) above if such redemption would cause amortization of the PAC Bonds to exceed the Planned Amortization Amount shown above in the PAC Bonds Amortization Schedule.
+The Resolution permits the sale of Program Loans (including DPA Loans) and Program Securities, including those allocated to the Issue 2024-3 Bonds, and application of the sale proceeds to the redemption of Bonds (see Appendix D "2013 GENERAL RESOLUTION"), subject to limitations contained in the Code; however, THDA has no current plans to sell Program Loans or Program Securities held under the General Resolution.